Samirrahman71/Microsoft-AI-Hackathon-for-Public-Sector-2025/README_RAG.md

-# RAG Implementation for GovChat
+# RAG Implementation for GovFlowAI

-This document explains how Retrieval-Augmented Generation (RAG) has been implemented to enhance the GovChat application's ability to provide accurate information about government services.
+This document explains how Retrieval-Augmented Generation (RAG) has been implemented to enhance the GovFlowAI application's ability to provide accurate information about government services.

 ## What is RAG?